fizo-neechan/EventEcho-website/README.md

-# EventEcho
+# AYSE
-Web application for EventEcho.
+Web application for AYSE.